peteroupc/peteroupc.github.io/random.md

 > **Notes:**
 >
 > 1. Online services that make random numbers available to applications, as well as outputs of audio and video devices (see RFC 4086 sec.
 3.2.1), are additional nondeterministic sources.
 However, online services require Internet or other network access, and some of them require access credentials.
 Also, many mobile operating systems require applications to declare network, camera, and microphone access to users upon installation.
 For these reasons, these kinds of sources are NOT RECOMMENDED if other approaches are adequate.
 > 2. For noncryptographic RNGs, timestamps from the system clock are commonly used.
-Timestamps with millisecond or coarser granularity are not encouraged, however, because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.
+Timestamps with millisecond or coarser granularity are not encouraged, however, because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.<sup>[**(23)**](#Note23)</sup>
 > 3. For general-purpose use, nondeterministic sources that enable many high-quality seeds per second to be generated are highly advantageous, especially for a cryptographic RNG.

 <a id=Entropy></a>